vippsas/vipps-ecom-api/vipps-ecom-api.md

 client_secret: <client_secret>
 Ocp-Apim-Subscription-Key: <Ocp-Apim-Subscription-Key>
 ```
+(We are aware that this is a `POST`, without a body, to an endpoint with
+`get` in the URL, and hope to fix it in a later version of the API.)

-All headers are per merchantSerialNumber and can be found on [portal.vipps.no](https://portal.vipps.no).
+All headers are unique per `merchantSerialNumber` and can be found on [portal.vipps.no](https://portal.vipps.no).

 | Header Name | Header Value | Description |
 | ----------- | ------------ | ----------- |